Lufter/Lufter.github.io/_pages/about.md

 My research interest is quantum computing/information and machine learning, including quantum walk, quantum machine/systems, large scale image regression ,and adversarial model for material microstructural design.

-Will serve in military in about 4 month, hope that I will be in onepice.